inoerp/inoERP/README.md

 ------------

 inoERP is an open source php based enterprise management system.
-The ERP systems contain all the required modules for running a SME manufacturing/distribution organization.
+The ERP systems contain all the required modules for running any small to midsize businesses.
 The features are very similar to Oracle R12/ Fusion Application and SAP.
 It also contains a light weight CMS which seamlessly integrates with the ERP